carlasanroman/100-days-of-code/log.md

 # 100 Days Of Code - Log

-##### hey there! thanks for stopping by. first, i'd like to explain why i've decided to start a #100daysofcode project. i'm a graphic designer in need of coding guidence. i know html and css fairly well and have some jQuery/javascript past experience. so, recently i  decided that i want to have the skillset as a front-end developer - i do enjoy coding (the sometimes menial) html and css + i just really want to make websites functional and beautiful.
-Basically, combining two things i love: Design and the internet :)
+##### hey there! thanks for stopping by. first, i'd like to explain why i've decided to start a #100daysofcode project. i'm a graphic designer in need of coding guidence. i know html and css fairly well and have some jQuery/javascript past experience. so, recently i  decided that i want to have the skillset as a front-end developer - i do enjoy coding (the sometimes menial) html and css + i just really want to make websites functional and beautiful. basically, combining two things i love: design and the internet :)